joannakl/cs102/projects/project2.markdown

 	and empty string; if the hat-tip was never set or it was set to an empty string, the `getHatTips` method should return an empty string)

 - The class should implement `Comparable<DataSet>` interface.
-The two `DataSet` objects should be compared based on their dates, and, if the dates are the same, by their titles.
+The two `DataSet` objects should be compared based on their dates, and, if the dates are the same or missing (if the date is not set in either of the compared objects), by their titles.
 	The comparison between titles should be case insensitive.

 - The class should override the `equals` method from the `Object` class.
 Two `DataSet` objects are the same if they have identical dates and titles (case of letters does not matter).